k0T0z/tiny-language-compiler/README.md

 ## About US

+We are a group of four students who share a passion for solving complex problems and creating innovative solutions.
+Our team consists of a five computer science majors, providing a unique blend of skills and perspectives.

+At the heart of our team is a shared commitment to hard work, collaboration, and making a difference.
+Whether we're working on a school project or a startup, we approach every challenge with enthusiasm, creativity, and a drive to succeed.

+We are excited to see what the future holds and are committed to making the most of every opportunity that comes our way.

 - Usama Ahmed Kawashty Abdelraheem ``18Q9484``
 - Saif Salah Eldeen Yahya Mostafa ``1901529``
 - Hussein Ahmed Hussein Adbelgalil ``18Q4984``